-Water is a must to survive and to feel healthy and normal, we all know that.
-But what if you had to go without it for one day?
-For two?
-For three?
+Water is a must to survive and to feel healthy and normal, but what if you had to go without it for one day?
+Or two?
+Or three?
 Or more?
 Most of us haven’t experienced severe life-threatening dehydration.
-What would that be like?
+What do you think that would that be like?

 It’ll be horrible soon.
 You’ll get constipated, lightheaded, and you’ll feel your skin drying up.
-You’ll get muscle cramps and pretty soon, your blood pressure will drop and you’ll have a rapid heartbeat.
+You’ll get muscle cramps, your blood pressure will drop, and you’ll have a rapid heartbeat.